the <center> html tagWebsites by Mark - 7 Woodrush gardens, Carterton, Oxfordshire. OX18 1JE

 Overview

-By default body text in a HTML document is aligned left, by using the <center> HTML tag you can make the text appeared centered within its surrounding tag.
+By default body text in a HTML document is aligned left, by using the <center> HTML tag you can make the text appeared centred within its surrounding tag.
 It is a widely used tags in HTML today.
 It works equally as well in table based layouts as well as CSS based ones.
 It was often used in the past to centre the content of <div> tags, but this is now usually dealt with purely in CSS.
-As with all older HTML tags it can be used in situations where consistancy between browsers is difficalt to acheive in other ways.
+As with all older HTML tags it can be used in situations where consistency between browsers is difficult to achieve in other ways.
 When text is put between the opening and closing <center> tag it is displayed as a center text.

 Basic Usage